-(i) the financial security by the applicant, or any other equivalent provision under Regulation 10(a)(iv) of these Regulations.
+(i) the financial security by the applicant, or any other equivalent provision under regulation 10(1)(d).

 Following a successful application for a permit this information shall be made available to the competent national statistical authority when requested for statistical purposes.